 Robo-advisers and wealth management services are an increasingly popular and fast way to have your money managed and monitored online without the high fees of traditional financial advice.
-Nutmeg may be the market leader in the UK, with over £1billion of assets under management, but there are a host of other robo-advice services that are capturing market share.
-These include Moneyfarm, Wealthsimple and Wealthify.
+Nutmeg may be the market leader in the UK, with over £2billion of assets under management, but there are a host of other robo-advice services that are capturing market share.
+These include Wealthify, Moneyfarm and Wealthsimple.

-Evestor is another new entrant, launched last year, offering three portfolios investing in passive funds based on an investor's risk appetite.
+Evestor is a relatively new entrant, launching in 2017, offering three portfolios investing in passive funds based on an investor's risk appetite.
 In this evestor review, I see how it stacks up against the competition.

 Who is evestor?